Ayushmore1214/Uptime-Robot-/README.md

 ### 2. Terraform Setup
 1. Navigate to the `/terraform` directory.
-2. Create a file named `terraform.tfvars`.
+2. Create a file named `terraform.tfvars`.vv
 3. Add your variables to this file:
     ```tfvars
     db_password = "YourSuperStrongPassword123"